beckn/missions/Generic-Implementation-Guide/generic_implementation_guide.md

 ```
 **A typical on_select**
 - on_select typically includes provider details, item details(including any add ons if any), fulfillment details of the selected fulfillment option and a quotation.
-- At the end of an select-on_select cycle, at least an estimate quote has to be finalized between buyer and seller.
+- At the end of an select and on_select cycle, at least an estimate quote has to be finalized between buyer and seller.

 ```
 {